 All 12 of them do.

 28.)
-Which word in the dictionary is nearly always spelled incorrectly?
+Which word in the dictionary is always spelled incorrectly?

 29.)
 What do an island and the letter “t” have in common?

-They are both in the middle of water.
+They are both in the middle of the water.

 31.)
 What is at the end of a rainbow?

 32.)
-What’s the best way to drop an egg on a concrete floor without cracking it?
+What’s the best way to drop an egg on a concrete floor without cracking?

 Just drop it.
 The egg will likely crack, but the floor won’t.

 33.)
 A woman dressed in all black is walking down a city street.
-Suddenly, a large black car without any lights on comes round the corner and screeches to a sudden stop.
+Suddenly, a large black car without lights on comes around the corner and screeches to a sudden stop.
 How did the car know the woman was there?